mathiasertl/django-ca/docs/source/ca_examples.rst

 .. include:: generated/crl_issuer.rst

-authorityKeyIdentifier
+AuthorityKeyIdentifier
 ======================

-The value of this extension matches the subjectKeyIdentifier of the CA that signed the CRL.
+The value of this extension matches the SubjectKeyIdentifier of the CA that signed the CRL.

 .. seealso:: https://tools.ietf.org/html/rfc5280.html#section-5.2.1